xuankimtran/docs-1/pages/katalon-analytics/docs/test-case-management-journey.md

 >
 > You can now see test cases from the script repository you have refreshed.

-### View tests uploaded via a non-Git repository
+### View test cases uploaded to a script repository

+> Notice:
+>
+> This feature will soon be deprecated.
+We encourage you to use the other supported sources.

-If you upload tests as .zip file (non-KS projects), your test cases will not be displayed on the **Test Cases** page yet.
+If you upload tests as .zip file, your test cases will not be displayed on the **Test Cases** page yet.

 You must execute tests on Katalon TestOps to generate the execution reports first.